-- 1. Turn the ignition to the ON position, then press the $\ \ \ \ \$ control three times. - 2.
-Turn the ignition to the OFF position, then press the \P control three times. - 3.
-Turn the ignition to the ON position, and within five seconds, press the control two times.
-A short horn chirp followed by a long horn activation confirms that the perimeter lighting feature has been enabled.
-A short horn chirp by itself confirms that the feature has been disabled. - 4.
-Pressing the power door control two times again will turn the feature ON if it was previously OFF, or OFF if it was previously ON.
-Every two consecutive presses of the control after successfully entering the configuration mode will change the enable/disable condition of the feature. - 5.
-Turn the ignition to the OFF position to exit programming.
+- 1. Turn the ignition to the 3 (ON) position, then press the $\ \ \ \$ control three times. - 2.
+Turn the ignition to the 1 (OFF/LOCK) position, then press the \P control three times. - 3.
+Turn the ignition to the 3 (ON) position; the horn will chirp to indicate the driver configuration mode has been activated.
+Within five seconds, press the control two times.
+Note: After turning the ignition to the 3 (ON) position, two horn chirps should be heard, indicating that the system has been disabled.
+Conversely, two horn chirps followed by a honk will indicate that the system is enabled.

+- 4. Pressing the power door 1 control two times again will turn the feature ON if it was previously OFF, or OFF if it was previously ON.
+Every two consecutive presses of the 1 control after successfully entering the configuration mode will change the enable/disable condition of the feature. - 5.
+Turn the ignition to the 1 (OFF/LOCK) position to exit programming.
+Note: After exiting the driver configuration mode, the horn will chirp once to indicate a feature has been activated/deactivated.